Inspirations

 ——

-Andrea Hiott is a philosopher, cognitive scientist, and author who has developed a philosophy of mind known as Waymaking, which reframes cognition as a dynamic process of movement through various spatiotemporal landscapes.
-This framework defines cognition not as a separate mental function but as the trajectories of an agent’s movement through its ongoing encounter with the world, encompassing mental, physical, and virtual realms.
-Waymaking emphasizes that cognition is not confined to human experience but is a process shared across species, rooted in the embodied, navigational abilities of living beings.
+The navigational approach comes from all of the above but also from the study of cognition and navigation more generally. it reframes cognition as a dynamic process of movement through various spatiotemporal landscapes.
+This framework considers cognition not as a separate mental function but as the trajectories of an agent’s movement through its ongoing encounter with the world, encompassing mental, physical, and virtual realms.
+Way-making emphasizes that cognition is not confined to human experience but is a process shared across species, rooted in the embodied, navigational abilities of living beings.
+Way-making is all this ongoingness and is ultimately (or absolutely) unmeasurable, but we can measure navigabilities in a rigorous and specific way.
+The PhD thesis on this approach goes into that in detail.

-The concept is inspired by recent research on the hippocampal formation and entorhinal cortex, which show that knowledge acquisition, memory, and spatial navigation are part of a continuous, nonlinear process governed by statistical regularities in sensory landscapes.
-Hiott's work positions cognition as a form of navigation—what she calls "way-making"—where movement and knowing are intertwined: "Movement is a way of knowing and knowing is a way of moving".
-This approach avoids collapsing the distinctions between mental and physical, instead holding them as complementary aspects of a shared process.
+In addition to many philosophical sources, this approach is inspired by recent research on the hippocampal formation and entorhinal cortex, which show that knowledge acquisition, memory, and spatial navigation are part of a continuous, nonlinear process governed by statistical regularities in sensory landscapes.

 Waymaking is not merely about finding paths but about actively making them, acknowledging the uniqueness of each embodied being’s trajectory through time and space.
-It is a practice that resists binary thinking, promoting the idea of "holding the paradox" and moving beyond dichotomies such as mind-body or human-animal.
-Hiott uses this framework to explore how intelligence manifests in diverse forms, from human cognition to plant and animal behaviors, arguing that what humans label as cognition is merely the "growing tip" of a much older, life-wide process of navigability.
+It is a process that is allowed to be mysterious beyond binary thinking.
+By "holding the paradox" of this movement being both unmeasureable and measureable so as to be better understood, science and philosophy actually becomes more specific and individual without relying so heavily on means and assumptions of any absolute metric.
+This framework is a way to explore how intelligence manifests in diverse forms, from human cognition to plant and animal behaviors, arguing that what humans label as cognition is merely the "growing tip" of a much older, life-wide process of navigability.